Job searching is probably the most stressful and overwhelming part of our careers.

-Every job post/ad/requirement comes with its own set of primary/required/mandatory skills & good-to-have and there is a gamut of these skills.
-While we would like to be ‘know-it-all’, we are often left confused because part of the job description fits our experience and skill level, part of it does not.
-We are often left wondering, “Am I a good fit for this one?”
-So today, we are going for a “Skill matching” of sorts.
+Every job post/ad/requirement comes with its own set of primary/required/mandatory skills & good-to-have.
+While we would like to be a ‘know-it-all’, it is often confusing because a part of the job description may fit our experience and skills, and part of it does not.

 We will try to create a list of skills and the jobs that are suitable for these skills.

-On a lighter note, we issue a statutory warning: Please do not use this as your only source of reference and it always helps to remember that it is an approximation and intended for a general audience. :)
+However, it has to be noted that this should not be your only source of reference.
+It helps to remember that it is an approximation and intended for a general audience.

-At STH we profess and of course practice a golden rule: “When applying for a job, it is rare that any applicant will satisfy 100% of the job requirements.
-Therefore, we recommend going for the job, if 75-85% of the criteria is a match with your skill set.”
+At STH, we adhere to and diligently follow a golden rule: “When submitting a job application, it is uncommon for any candidate to meet all the job requirements.
+Therefore, we recommend applying for the job, if 75-85% of the criteria matches with your skill set”.

-And yes, if one of the points that you won’t satisfy is the years of experience, even then this rule applies.
-What I mean is, if you have ALM knowledge, SQL, QA concepts etc as required for the job and all that you lack is the years of experience that the job asks for – I would say, go ahead and apply for it.
+And yes, even if one point you won’t satisfy is the years of experience, this rule still applies.
+What this means is, if you have ALM knowledge, SQL, QA concepts, etc as required for the job and all that you lack is the years of experience that the job asks for–I would say, apply for it.

-The below is a “Skills- QA position” checklist that you could use to see what the skills you have and what you want to work on to qualify for the most popular QA positions:
+Given below is a “Skills- QA position” checklist that you could use to understand what skills you have and what you want to work on qualifying for the most popular QA positions:

 ---|---|---|---|